ahmet-enes-demir/pre-commit-filename-linter/README.md

 - ✅ Checks for descriptive file and directory names
 - ✅ Prevents special characters and spaces
 - ✅ Optional Unicode support for non-English characters (Turkish, etc.)
+- ✅ Detects empty files that shouldn't be committed
+- ✅ Finds duplicate files with identical content
 - ✅ Exclude files and directories with regex patterns
 - ✅ YAML configuration file support